ponylang/ponylang-website/content/blog/last-week-in-pony-112623.md

 ## Items of Note

+### DockerHub Deprecation is Here

+Sometime in the next two weeks, we will stop pushing all our container images to DockerHub.
+We will only be pushing to GitHub Container Registry.
+If you are using images that are updated regularly like `ponylang/ponyc:latest` or `ponylang/ponyc:release`, you'll need to start pulling them from the GitHub Container Registry.

+For example where you previously referenced `ponylang/ponyc:latest` you will now need to reference `ponylang/ponyc:release`.

+Existing images that are in DockerHub will remain there, but no need images or updates to existing images will happen.

 ### The Great DockerHub Migration

 We've migrated all `ponylang/ponyc` release images that were ever created from DockerHub to GitHub Container Registry.
 You can now pull any image going back to 0.13.0 from GitHub Container Registry.